-On March 31, 2021, the Company entered into an amendment to the Technology License Agreement with Takeda with respect to Glassia.
-Pursuant to the amendment the Company will transfer to Takeda the GLASSIA U.S. Biologics License Application (BLA).
-In consideration for the BLA transfer, the Company will receive a \$2 million payment from Takeda.
+On March 31, 2021, the Company entered into an amendment to the Technology License Agreement with Takeda with respect to GLASSIA.
+Pursuant to the amendment the Company undertook to transfer to Takeda the U.S. Biologics License Application (BLA) of the product upon completion of the transition of GLASSIA manufacturing to Takeda, in consideration for a \$2 million payment from Takeda.
+Such amount was paid by Takeda and accounted for as income during the first quarter of 2022.

 During 2021 the Company terminated the production and supply of GLASSIA to Takeda and Takeda initiated its own production of GLASSIA for distribution in the Territory.
-Accordingly, commencing 2022, Takeda will pay royalties to the Company as defined above.
+Accordingly, commencing 2022, Takeda initiated royalty payments to the Company as defined above.